-Cruddas Park: Postcode NE4 7DX
+Cruddas Park renamed Riverside Dene: Postcode NE4 7DX

-Work first started on these tower blocks in 1961.
+Work first started on the Cruddas Park tower blocks in 1961.
 The area had long been dominated by Armstrong’s arms works and Vickers who built tanks close to the Scotswood Road.
 During the nineteenth-century rows and rows of closely packed houses filled the banks of the Tyne to house factory workers.
-By the 1950s these had become run-down residential areas and the housing was considered to be low-amenity slums.
-The slums were cleared and new flats were built by Wimpey to a Swedish modular design.
-The tower blocks were named after trees and bushes (e.g. the Hawthorns and the Willows).
+These houses and the works can be seen clearly in historic OS maps of the area.

 It was originally named Cruddas Park after George Cruddas who was a director of Armstrong’s arms works in Elswick and lived in Dene House which stood in this area.

-The Cruddas Park housing scheme was part of T. Dan Smith’s grand plan for a ‘city in the sky’.
+The Cruddas Park housing scheme was part of T. Dan Smith’s grand plan for Newcastle.
 Smith was from a working-class family in Wallsend and he became a visionary leader of Newcastle City Council.
 He wanted to make Newcastle a modern city and his vision included urban motorways, a metro public transport system and high profile architecture (all of which Newcastle now has).
 However, power corrupts and Smith got caught in a web of deceit and he ended up serving six years in jail.
 It has been alleged Smith took cash and other perks for awarding the Cruddas Park contracts.
 The obituary below describes Smith living at Cruddas Park in his post-prison later years.

 - Obituary – T Dan Smith The Independent 28th July 1993